AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

 :option:`--scos`, |rarg|:
-   For source coverage analysis specifically, provide the set of :term:`Library Information files` from which SCOs should be loaded.
-This low-level switch effectively overrides the selection of units of interest for source coverage, in particular bypassing project-based unit selection based on switches :option:`--projects` and :option:`--units`.
+   For source coverage analysis specifically, provide the set of :term:`Library Information files` from which Source Coverage Obligations (SCOs) should be loaded.
+This low-level switch effectively overrides the project based units of interest selection by the :option:`-P` family of options.

 :option:`--alis`, |rarg|:
     Similar to :option:`--scos` in primary intent: provide set of